mcgill-robotics-archive/planner-2016/README.md

 =======================
 How to run the programs:

-Run them, then in another tab, use rostopic pub /sm_reset std_msgs/Bool True
+From inside planner(roscd planner), roslaunch launch/planner.launch, then in another tab, use rostopic pub /sm_reset std_msgs/Bool True
 (or False) , this simulates flipping the switch/button (True for Running, False/no signal for stopping/going back to idle).

 Issues:
--The ctr+c preempt doesn't work even using the 'trick', so use ctrl+z and then kill -9 `jobs -ps` to remove all stopped processes if they start causing issues.
+-The ctr+c preempt doesn't work even using the 'trick', so use ctrl+z and then kill -9 \`jobs -ps\` to remove all stopped processes if they start causing issues.

--Roslauch doesn't work (yaml file doesn't load automatically).
-Use rosparam load with the path to square.yaml (it's inside config) to get it on the param server, program works fine with the params once that is done.

--The calculations for move don't mean anything.
+-The only thing preventing this from 100% working is a weird concurrency thing where it tries to return an invalid transition.
+It's as if it thinks the sequence inside the second monitor is also a monitor.
+Oddly enough, it spits a nasty looking error but the planner then goes on its merry way and runs seemingly just fine.

+-I'm not sure the monitor preempts the actions quickly enough (potentially a big problem).Will try something with it.

+-Roslauch works for loading the params but it chokes on the previously mentioned concurrency problem.
+Launch the script directly (./scripts/planner_all) to see it better

+-yaml not loading in correct order, maybe params is indeed not the best way to load it.
+Will try how Jana loaded it.

 Quick wiki: